We may earn a commission when you buy software.

 BitDefender Antivirus for Android Test

-Bitdefender is ranked #4 of 28 antivirus for Android.
+Bitdefender is #4 of 28 apps for Android.

 Bitdefender Mobile Security for Android covers all the core features: Anti-malware, web protection, anti-theft tools, an identity theft scanner, and a VPN.